-Workforce planning is a core business process to align changing organisation needs with people strategy.
+Workforce planning is a core business process which aligns changing organisation needs with people strategy.
 It can be the most effective activity an organisation can engage in.
 It doesn’t need to be complicated and can be adjusted to suit the size and maturity of any organisation.
-It can provide market and industry intelligence to help organisations focus on a range of challenges and issues, and pave the way for initiatives to support longer term business goals.
+It can provide market and industry intelligence to help organisations focus on a range of challenges and issues, and prepare for initiatives to support longer term business goals.

-This factsheet examines the concept of workforce planning and looks at recent developments.
-It distinguishes between strategic and operational workforce planning, 'hard' and 'soft' workforce planning, which work together to generate and analyse information before planning what action to take.
-The factsheet explores the different stages of the workforce planning process and highlights key issues and action points for its implementation.
+This factsheet examines the concept of workforce planning.
+It distinguishes between strategic and operational workforce planning, 'hard' and 'soft' workforce planning, which work together to generate and analyse information before planning actions.
+It also explores the stages of the workforce planning process and highlights key issues and action points for implementation.

 What is workforce planning?

 Workforce planning is a process of analysing the current workforce, determining future workforce needs, identifying the gap between the present and the future, and implementing solutions so that an organisation can accomplish its mission, goals, and strategic plan.
 It’s about getting the right number of people with the right skills employed in the right place at the right time, at the right cost and on the right contract to deliver an organisation’s short and long-term objectives.

 Larger organisations may have dedicated workforce planning teams.
 Others may start the process as a result of a specific event such as a merger, acquisition or a transformational change project.
 But a focus on broader workforce planning can be important to an organisation at any time.
 It can uncover obstacles or unrealistic targets that could hinder strategic change and provide solutions to mitigate risks to support future strategic objectives.

 Workforce planning processes can: